EddieStn/liquid-smoke/README.md

 * Django
 * Jquery
 * Bootstrap 4
-* ElephantSQL
+* ElephantSQL - PostgreSQL was used as database for this project
-* Amazon web services
+* Stripe for payments
+* AWS S3 bucket sstorage for storing static files and media files

 # Agile methodology